 By Andy Bruce and William Schomberg

-LONDON (Reuters) - Britain's economy picked up a bit of speed in May after slowing in early 2018, according to official figures that will give the Bank of England more confidence about raising interest rates next month for only the second time in over a decade.
+LONDON (Reuters) - Britain's economy picked up a bit of speed in May after slowing in early 2018, according to official figures that are likely to give the Bank of England more confidence about raising interest rates next month.

-A new monthly reading of gross domestic product showed the world's fifth-biggest economy grew by 0.3 percent in May from April, the strongest performance since November and up from growth of 0.2 percent a month earlier.
+A new monthly reading of gross domestic product showed the world's fifth-biggest economy grew by 0.3 percent in May from April.

-However, Prime Minister Theresa May's attempts to keep a grip on the ruling Conservative Party, which is deeply split over Brexit, could yet affect confidence among employers, a potential new hurdle for the BoE.
+However, upheaval in the government of Prime Minister Theresa May -- battling to keep her grip on the ruling Conservative Party, which is split over Brexit -- could yet affect confidence among employers, a potential new hurdle for the BoE.

-The BoE is expected to raise rates by 25 basis points to 0.75 percent on Aug.
+The BoE's rate-setting committee is expected to raise rates by 25 basis points to 0.75 percent -- only its second rate increase in more than a decade -- on Aug.
 2, according to a Reuters poll of economists.
-It raised rates in November for the first time since before the financial crisis and has signalled it will raise them gradually over the next three years.

 Britain's services industry grew 0.3 percent month-on-month in May, slowing from an upwardly revised 0.4 percent in April.

 Over the three months to May, growth in services -- which makes up 80 percent of economic output -- picked up speed to 0.4 percent from 0.2 percent.